SasView/documents/Sasview Roadmap.md

 Use cases and design development will commence on a web interface (possibly including smartphone app capabilities).
 Meanwhile, tutorial and community development efforts will continue while an effort will be made to develop sustainable plans for documentation maintenance and development writ large.

-While 5.x has many new features and advances there remain a number of outstanding issues tagged with the "For Feature Parity" label in Github such as the orientation viewer.

 Task Summary (Subject to the availability of sufficient resources):

 * Finish overhaul of the Corfunc module
 * Finish work on (some rudimentary) tools for SAXS/SANS co-refinement
 * Finish initial simultaneous/constrained workflow upgrades
-* Finish refactoring of slicers
+* Continue work on refactoring of slicers
 * Complete work on separating out a generic dataloader package (including multiple data type support e.g. multiple detectors)
 * Begin model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*S fits, fitting oriented models to 1D cuts, etc
 * Begin work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
 * Begin work on architecture manual
-* Finish work on advanced model fitting tutorial
+* Continue work on advanced model fitting tutorial
 * Finish work on writing custom models tutorial
-* Begin work on inclusion of PRISM[^9] functionality
-* Begin work to integrate McSAS and FFSAS
-* Begin work on writing scripting tutorial
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Develop training workshop strategy